talkvegantome/talkvegan-hugo/content/english/anti-vegan/veganism-is-too-awkward.md

 or

-> I'm not going to ask my mum what's in zir cooking and refuse to eat it if it's not vegan, she will crucify me!
+> I'm not going to ask my mum what's in her cooking and refuse to eat it if it's not vegan, she will crucify me!

 # Rebuttal